Decentraland-DAO/wiki-adv/(Concept) Generating Reference.md

 [[/images/stable_diffusion.png]]

 For ideas and references dive in [Pinterest](https://pinterest.com/) You can learn more information about writing prompts [here](https://education.civitai.com/civitais-prompt-crafting-guide-part-1-basics/)
 # Generating with Prompts
-With this method you will generate images with prompts, textual inversions, LORA.
+With this method, you can generate images using prompts, textual inversions, and LORA.

-One important thing that you should keep in mind, that words influence in prompts lowers according to order.
+One important thing to keep in mind is that the influence of words in prompts decreases according to their order.

-To generate images, follow structures explained below, this structures are useful for generating character images.
+To generate images, follow the structures explained below.
+These structures are useful for generating character images
 ## Positive Prompt
-That's the positive prompt structure that you should write in most cases, with exact same order, to generate characters in full length, neutral pose, and white background.
+That's the structure you should follow in most cases, with the exact same order, to generate characters in full length, neutral pose, and a white background.

 - extreme quality (optional)
 - 1boy or 1girl (character type)